 Who are Guided Visits for?

-Guided visit are good for all members of the public, they cover the large stages of development of the Abbey before describing the capitols according to a variety of themes : the life of monks, fantasy beasts, the cloister stone garden, funerary art, art, the colours of the Middle Ages, table art… NB opening times vary according to the seasons.
-November to March: weekends at 14.30hrs; April to October : daily.
+Guided visit are good for all members of the public, they cover the large stages of development of the Abbey before describing the capitals according to a variety of themes : the life of monks, fantasy beasts, the cloister stone garden, funerary art, the colours of the Middle Ages, art of the table… NB opening times vary according to the seasons.
+November to March: daily at 13.30hrs; April to October : daily.

 And for children?

 During school holidays we have specific guided visits tailored for children.
-Fun guides of 12 illustrated pages are available for ages 3-6, 6-12 and 12-16 : allow 1 1/2 hours.
+Fun guides of 12 illustrated pages are available for ages 3-6, 6-12 and 12-16 : allow about 1h30.

 How to visit?